kuhlman-labs/terraform-azurerm-landing-zone/README.md

 ![Terraform CI/CD](https://github.com/kuhlman-labs/azure-terraform-service-catalog/workflows/Terraform%20CI/CD/badge.svg)

-# Terraform AzureRM Service Catalog
+# Terraform AzureRM Landing Zone

 ## Purpose

 This repository is meant to provide a curated collection of [Terraform](https://www.terraform.io/)  `azurerm` modules.
-These modules were designed to be able to build off each other, allowing the user to quickly build Azure enviornments.
+These modules were designed to be able to build off each other, allowing a user to quickly build out an [Azure Landing Zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/)

 ## How to use